YusakuNo1/AiFoundry/README.md

 ### AI Foundry URI
 AI Foundry uses URI as resource identifier as well as keys for map.
 A typical AI Foundry URI is: `[provider]://[category]/[path1]/[path2]/[path3]?[param1=value1]&[param2=value2]`, a concrete example is `aif://agents/[agent-id]`, `azureopenai://models/gpt-4o-mini?version=2024-07-01-preview`

-## Compile frontend
+## Compile
 ### Setup (only the first time)
-* In folder of AiFoundry, run `yarn`
+* In folder of AiFoundry, run `npm i`
 ### Start source code change monitoring
 * Start 3 different terminals to monitor code changes
-  * In folder of AiFoundry, run `cd packages\vscode-shared && yarn watch` and keep this Terminal openned
+  * In folder of AiFoundry, run `cd packages\vscode-shared && npm run watch` and keep this Terminal openned
-  * In folder of AiFoundry, run `cd packages\vscode-ui && yarn watch` and keep this Terminal openned
+  * In folder of AiFoundry, run `cd packages\vscode-ui && npm run watch` and keep this Terminal openned
-  * In folder of AiFoundry, run `cd packages\vscode && yarn watch` and keep this Terminal openned
+  * In folder of AiFoundry, run `cd packages\server-js && npm run watch` and keep this Terminal openned
 * Start VS Code extension debug mode
-  * Launch a VS Code instance (let's call it `VS Code Instance 1`)
+  * Launch a VS Code instance
   * Choose `Run and Debug` from the activity bar
-  * Select configuration `Launch VSCode Ext AI Foundry`
+  * Select configuration `Launch AI Foundry`
-  * Click `Start Debugging` or press `F5`, a new VS Code window will be launched.
-Let's call it `VS Code Instance 2`

-## Start backend server
-* In folder of AiFoundry, build the debug docker image: `docker compose build`
-* Replace the folder of [aifoundry-src] and run command (and keep this Terminal openned): `docker run -it -p 8000:8000 --name aifoundry-server-dev -v /Users/weiwu/.aifoundry/assets:/home/vscode/assets -v [aifoundry-src]:/home/vscode/aifoundry --add-host=host.docker.internal:host-gateway davidwuno1/aifoundry-dev /bin/bash`
-* Open new VS Code instance from the Docker container `aifoundry-server-dev`
-  * In VS Code, choose `Remote Explorer` from the activity bar
-  * For the frist time of using remote explorer:
-    * Choose `aifoundry` from the containers and choose `Attach in New Window` button on the right (the button was hidden until mouse over), a new VS Code instance will be launched, let's call it `VS Code Instance 3`
-    * Choose `File -> Open Folder`, insert path `/home/vscode/aifoundry/server/` and then click `OK`
-    * Copy file `.env_example` to `.env` from the folder: `cp .env_example .env`
-  * For the 2nd or later time of using remote explorer:
-    * Choose the folder `server` under container `aifounry`, a new VS Code instance will be launched, let's call it `VS Code Instance 3`
-  * Start backend server from debugger:
-    * In VS Code, choose `Run and Debug` from the activity bar
-    * Select configuration `Start Server`
-    * Click `Start Debugging` or press `F5`

 ## How to debug
-* For VS Code extension debugging, it's Node.js code, use `VS Code Instance 1`
+* For AI Foundry VS Code extension debugging, it's Node.js code, use the VS Code instance
-* For anything from VS Code extension "webview", which is the tab in file editor within VS Code window.
-Debug the code from `VS Code Instance 2` by launching `Inspect` with menu `Help -> Toggle Developer Tools` -- it's the same inspect like Chromium/Chrome/Edge, because VS Code is an Electron app.
+* For AI Foundry VS Code extension webview, debug from new VS Code instance, by launching `Inspect` with menu `Help -> Toggle Developer Tools` -- it's the same inspect like Chromium/Chrome/Edge, because VS Code is an Electron app.
-* For backend debugging, use `VS Code Instance 3`

 ## Release
 ### VS Code extension
-* Download vsce from this special branch: https://github.com/YusakuNo1/vscode-vsce/tree/main.yusakuno1
+* Download vsce from this special branch: https://github.com/YusakuNo1/vscode-vsce/tree/main.aifoundry
 * In vscode-vsce run command: `npm i && npm run compile`
 * Update `packages/vscode/build.sh` with the path for `vscode-vsce`, e.g. if `vscode-vsce` is in `/Users/david/vscode-vsce`, set `VSCE_HOME=/Users/david/vscode-vsce`